-^{} The selling stockholder has identified itself as an affiliate of a broker-dealer.
+\\ The selling stockholder has identified itself as an affiliate of a broker-dealer.

-Except as indicated above, the selling stockholder does not have, or within the past three years has not had, any position, office or other material relationship with us or any of our predecessors or affiliates.
-The selling stockholder identified above may have sold, transferred or otherwise disposed of all or a portion of its securities since the date on which it provided the information regarding its securities, in transactions exempt from the registration requirements of the Securities Act.
+Except as indicated above, none of the selling stockholders has, or within the past three years has had, any position, office or other material relationship with us or any of our predecessors or affiliates.
+The selling stockholders identified above may have sold, transferred or otherwise disposed of all or a portion of their securities since the date on which they provided the information regarding their securities, in transactions exempt from the registration requirements of the Securities Act.

-The selling stockholder will agree, with limited exceptions, for a period of 60 days after the date of this prospectus, that it will not, without the prior written consent of Wachovia Capital Markets, LLC, directly or indirectly, offer to sell, sell or otherwise dispose of any shares of our common stock or any securities convertible into, or exercisable or exchangeable for, shares of our common or our other capital stock, other than the shares of common stock sold by the selling stockholder in this offering.
+The selling stockholders will agree, with limited exceptions, for a period of 60 days after the date of this prospectus, that they will not, without the prior written consent of Wachovia Capital Markets, LLC, directly or indirectly, offer to sell, sell or otherwise dispose of any shares of our common stock or any securities convertible into, or exercisable or exchangeable for, shares of our common or our other capital stock, other than the shares of common stock sold by the selling stockholders in this offering.